BitcoinCacheMachine/BitcoinCacheMachine/multipass/README.md

 # multipass Requirements

 To run multipass, you must have a computer capable of running QEMU/KVM-based VMs which is typical with a developer or server machine.
 In some cases, you might have to visit your BIOS to ensure that hardware-based virtualization features are enabled.
-Low-end laptops typical of the home market may not have the necessary hardware requirements to run BCM in a multipass VM.
+Low-end laptops typical of the DEV market may not have the necessary hardware requirements to run BCM in a multipass VM.
 However, you can always run BCM on [bare-metal](./lxd/README.md)!

 To install `multipass` manually, run the following command.
 Also remember that `$BCM_LOCAL_GIT_REPO/admin_machine/setup.sh` installs `multipass` on the `admin machine` during provisioning as well.